 Before deploying the application a warning.
 Confirm the targeted 'Collection' has the correct members.
 Too many times I've seen deployments to collections that are misconfigured with the admin not updating and refreshing the collection.
 The collection appears empty in the console, however, it contains thousands of clients or servers.
 Now would be a good time to check the collection.

 I've tested the SCOM Agent previously, but still recommend deploying it to a test collection prior to mass deployments.

-Do not deploy the SCOM Agent to any of the SCOM servers as its not required and likely cause issues.
+Do not deploy the SCOM Agent to any of the SCOM servers as it's not required and likely causes issues.